The Gift of Travel: It Started on an Iconic Jet

 Those are the most obvious examples, but when you think about it, we’re reminded of this kind of personal intersection with history more often than we realize.

 For me, it happened when I read a story about the Boeing 747.
-This summer Boeing announced that it would discontinue production of the 747 in 2022.
+Last summer Boeing announced that it would discontinue production of the 747 in 2022.
 We all knew this would eventually happen, but the pandemic sped up its demise.

 The Wall Street Journal called the Boeing 747 “an engineering marvel that defied gravity, tantalized travelers with luxurious cabin space and opened intercontinental travel to the masses by making cheap fares plentiful.”